 But these commercials have been aired for so long by so many different companies that consumers are getting lost in it all.

-In fact, a new study revealed that fewer drivers are shopping their auto coverage now than in recent years.
+In fact, a new study revealed that fewer drivers are shopping their auto coverage now than in recent years, despite all these ads.

 However, the late comers to the switch and save “game” are still being handsomely rewarded for their efforts, as the same report shows a record percentage of people who do bother to shop are actually switching.

 Where do you fit in this craze?
 Have you already spent 15 minutes in order to save 15%?

 Paying a lower premium for virtually identical insurance coverage should be a no-brainer.

 Don’t we all want a little more, or the same, for less…especially in this economy?